hkandrewlee/hkandrewlee.github.io/content.md

 I am broadly interested in problems in geometry and topology, as well as the development of analytic, algebraic, and geometric tools used to understand them.

 I am particularly interested in minimal surfaces, symplectic geometry (esp. *J*-holomorphic curves), Riemann surfaces, and spin manifolds, as well as the various tools from geometric analysis used to understand them—e.g., differential geometry, geometric measure theory, functional analysis, and elliptic PDE.
-I also (somewhat randomly) have a soft spot for homological algebra and descriptive set theory.
+I also (somewhat randomly) have a soft spot for homological algebra and set theory.

 ### research interests